 NoCode Backend Technologies

 • Buildship: It is powered by AI and is a visual backend developer.
-Buildship also allows you to connect pre-build nodes or create your own nodes.
+Buildship also allows you to connect pre-build nodes or create your nodes.

 • Airtable: A flexible database tool that functions like a spreadsheet but with powerful features like relational data, custom views, and automation.